Anger Management Techniques

 • You can then choose to keep or destroy the image.
 If you choose to destroy the image, imagine all of the angry feelings disappearing along with the image.

 If you feel drawn to any of the suggestions above, or if you can think of other things that might be helpful, the next step is putting them into practice.
-The more we practice something the more of a habit it becomes and the easier it is to remember to do these things when we most need them.
+The more we practice something, the more of a habit it becomes, and the easier it is to remember to do these things when we most need them.

 I will use the breathing exercises as an example.
 It’s a good idea to regularly practice this technique when you’re not feeling angry.
 It’s easy for our breathing to go out of the window when we feel intense emotions.
-However, if we’ve regularly practised the breathing technique it becomes more accessible to us when we need it.
+However, if we’ve regularly practised the breathing technique, it becomes more accessible to us when we need it.

-I’ve created three characters, Abigail, Claire, and Edward to demonstrate some of the unhelpful ways that people can react to their anger and the impact it has on them:
+I’ve created three characters, Abigail, Claire, and Edward, to demonstrate some of the unhelpful ways that people can react to their anger and the impact it has on them:

-Abigale: Someone pushed past me in the supermarket, I was fuming and I made a bit of a scene.
+Abigale: Someone pushed past me in the supermarket.
+I was fuming, and I made a bit of a scene.
 The other person apologised and said they’d not seen me, but I just felt angry and I couldn’t let it go.
-Everyone in the shop was looking and I now feel embarrassed and ashamed.
+Everyone in the shop was looking, and I now feel embarrassed and ashamed.

-Claire: I was late leaving the house as I slept through my alarm and then I couldn’t find my car keys.
+Claire: I was late leaving the house as I slept through my alarm, and then I couldn’t find my car keys.
 Traffic to work was worse than usual due to roadworks.
 I arrived at the office later than planned and felt very stressed.
-Just as I sat down at my desk someone came to ask me a question and I snapped at them.
+Just as I sat down at my desk, someone came to ask me a question, and I snapped at them.
 It wasn’t my colleague that I was furious about.
-I was stressed from this morning and I ended up taking it out on the first person who spoke to me.
-Now my colleague is upset with me and I feel bad about this.
+I was stressed from this morning, and I ended up taking it out on the first person who spoke to me.
+Now my colleague is upset with me, and I feel bad about this.
 I’m also frustrated that my snappy reaction has just added to my already difficult morning.

 Edward: I seem to keep reacting over the top at the slightest little thing.
 My girlfriend and I are constantly arguing because of it.
 I’m worried about the strain it’s putting on our relationship.
 I also feel bad that I keep upsetting her.
-I don’t know why I feel angry all of the time.
+I don’t know why I feel angry all the time.

 Now we revisit the same characters after they have started to apply some of the suggestions in this blog:

 Edward: I've been keeping a journal and an angry diary to gain some clarity on why I react in the way that I do.
-I am slowly starting to notice the signs of when I’m starting to get angry.
-Rather than starting an argument I now either take some time out and journal or go for a run.
+I am slowly starting to notice the signs that I’m starting to get angry.
+Rather than starting an argument, I now either take some time out and journal or go for a run.
 I’m then able to communicate more calmly.
 This has improved my relationship with my girlfriend as we argue much less now.
 I’ve also started counselling as I’ve realised that there are a lot of unresolved issues from the past that I’ve not dealt with.

-Final thoughts
+Final Words

 Remember to be kind to yourself when using any of the suggestions to control your anger.
 It takes repeated practice and commitment for new behaviours to stick.
-Also remember to recognise any changes you do make, however small, as progress is still progress.
+Also, remember to recognise any changes you do make, however small, as progress is still progress.
 You might find you make progress and have a setback, change is not a linear process, so don’t be too harsh on yourself if that’s the case.